Photo: WFP/Gemma Snowdon/2022

 1.7 billion people have been affected by climate disasters over the past decade

-WFP provides over 15 million people with solutions to the climate crisis
+WFP provides nearly 18 million people with solutions to the climate crisis

 Help Us Stop the Vicious Cycle